 Because the Doctor Said You Need Assisted Living

 “She’d say to me: ‘Oh, I’m lonely.
 I don’t want to be here by myself.
 Can you stay?’”
-Delaney says.
+Hannah says.
 “I’d say, ‘Well, why don’t you go to assisted living?’
 She’d always respond with a hard no.”

-“I could send her to the most expensive Hilton in Hawaii and she wouldn’t want to be there,” Delaney says.
+“I could send her to the most expensive Hilton in Hawaii and she wouldn’t want to be there,” Hannah says.
 “She’s older.
 Home feels safe.
 It’s what she knows.
 She felt some control that she was taking care of it — even though she really wasn't.
 It was her safety net.”

 But the doctors said so.
-“We had to tell her, ‘Mom, this is what the doctors are telling us you need,’” Delaney says.
+“We had to tell her, ‘Mom, this is what the doctors are telling us you need,’” Hannah says.
 “We had to explain to her she could do a lot of the same things she does at home in assisted living.
 This is your home now.”